 Pneumococcus can cause diseases such as pneumonia, meningitis and blood infections.
-Children aged under two years should receive the vaccine.
-You should consider having the vaccine if you are aged over 65 years or have certain diseases of the lung, heart, kidney, liver, and nervous system.
+Children aged under 2 years should receive the vaccine.
+You should consider pneumococcal immunisation if you are aged over 65 years or have certain diseases of the lung, heart, kidney, liver and nervous system.

 What is the pneumococcus?